 Raj Yantra is used once a month to work out the Indian Calendar.

 Rasivalaya Yantra is made of 12 yantras – one each for a zodiac sign.
 These measure the transition of the zodiac through the Meridien.
 Each instrument looks similar and has a resemblance to Samrat Yantra but each is mathematically different.
-This instrument is found only in the Jaipur Jantar Mantar.
+This instrument is found only here.

 On an ego trip, I just looked at the instrument of Scorpio in detail.

 Ram Yantra is a lovely instrument.
-I remember Ram Yantra from Delhi Jantar Mantar where it is lovely in Red color.
+I remember Ram Yantra from Delhi Jantar Mantar which is lovely in Red color.

 Ram Yantra measures the altitude and azimuth of celestial objects.